 The pins are extremely customizable, to make the map searches a personalized experience.
 On the Markers tab, you can change a few aspects of the marker: the color, the label, the marker type, and its icon.
 Click on the Marker Pin to bring up the editing box.
 Below I chose a red and a flame icon for my hot accounts, but left it as a static marker.

 The final section in the Data Set edit module is reserved for various settings that don't fit under another heading.
-A quick rundown is given below.
+Here's a quick rundown:

 Order By - You can pre-sort data set results by a specific field, ascending or descending.
 Note: turning this on could potentially slow down the search; this can always be done after the search is performed.

 Limit - Limit allows you to return only a certain number of results.
-Standard use cases would be a data set of Top Ten customers, or the need to tether the number of results your end users see.
+Use cases might include creating a data set of Top Ten customers, or limiting the results end users can see.

-Available in Visualize - If you create a data set that you do not want to be visible in SpatialKey for Analytics users, you can uncheck this box.
+Available in Visualize - If you create a data set that you do not want to be visible in SpatialKey for Analytics users, uncheck this box.

 Refresh Interval - If you are tracking data on the map that could change frequently throughout the day, you can set that particular data set to auto-refresh.
 This field is measured in seconds.